 A Project Advisory Committee (PAC) has been formed to help guide the plan.
 The PAC includes representatives from the City's Neighborhood Associations, local bike advocates, the City's Public Safety Advisory Committee, and technical advisors who will meet throughout the project to review and discuss drafts of the Concept Plan.
 Click here for more information about the PAC, including the City Council's charge to the PAC and a list of PAC members.

 In addition, the project team will hold two Public Workshops to present information to the larger community and get input and perspective from residents and others who use Monroe Street.
 The first workshop will be held on Wed., Dec.
 3, 2014, at 6 p.m., in the Public Safety Community Room, 3200 SE Harrison St, and will present existing conditions and potential design elements that could be included in the Concept Plan.
 The second workshop, forecasted for early February 2015, will incorporate the input gained at the first workshop and from the PAC and will present a range of options for feedback.

 We welcome your participation and perspective to help shape the future of a safer Monroe Street.
 Even if you do not live near or use Monroe Street yourself, what we learn as a community through this project can be applied in the future to some of the other designate Neighborhood Greenway routes in Milwaukie.

 Click here for a list of additional resources and materials.

-For questions about this project, please contact Brett Kelver, the project manager in the Planning Department, who is available by phone at (503) 786-7657 or e-mail at email@example.com.
+If you are interested in the project, please attend the public workshops or contact Brett Kelver, the project manager in the Planning Department, who can put you in touch with the appropriate PAC member to communicate your concerns.
+Brett is available by phone at (503) 786-7657 or e-mail at email@example.com.